crustio/crust-wiki/docs/guarantor.md

 ## Guarantors’ Rewards and Slash

-> Currently, Crust Network is at the prview stage - Maxwell.
-Therefore, the following reward and punishment specifications only concern rules and parameters pertaining to Maxwell.

 ### 1. Rewards

 The guarantor obtains rewards from staking, which is influenced by the following factors:

 - Stake Limit: The Stake Limit determines the upper limit of the effective stake of CRUs by the validator, which is directly related to the amount of storage provided by the validator.
-In Maxwell, a 1TB SRD file corresponds to an upper limit of 1CRU, and a meaningful file corresponds to 1-5 times the upper limit of SRD, with specific ‘times’ related to the number of duplicates of meaningful files.
+In Crust Network, a 1TB SRD file corresponds to an upper limit of 1CRU, and a meaningful file corresponds to 1-5 times the upper limit of SRD, with specific ‘times’ related to the number of duplicates of meaningful files.
 For details, please refer to [DSM Guidance](DSM.md);
 - Effective Stake: The Effective Stake is **the amount of staking that actually generates incomes**, which is related to the stake limit of the validator that is guaranteed.
 An example is provided as follows:

 > For example, if the validator obtains 900 CRU staking rewards and 100 CRU authoring reward (block generation reward) in one era, and if his self-staking accounts for 90% of his total staking(The remaining 10% is contributed by guarantors).
 If the guarantee fee is 95%, then the guarantors finally obtains (900 + 100) * 10% * 95% = 95 CRUs income, and the remaining 905 CRUs belongs to the validator.